 A seasonal staple…the holiday card.

-Another fun thing to capture is that beautiful Christmas tree you spent hours decorating.
+Another fun thing to capture is the beautiful Christmas tree you spent hours decorating.
 Mount your camera to a tripod and grab the longest lens you have.
-Set your aperature to the lowest setting — F/1.4 for some or F/2.8 for others — to get that beautiful bokeh effect.
+Set your aperture to the lowest setting — F/1.4 for some or F/2.8 for others — to get that beautiful bokeh effect.

 If you don’t have time to stop and capture the little things, designate someone in your household to really hone in on the details of the day.
 Change your perspective by shooting low or shooting from the top of the stairs.
 These quick photos will draw people into the moment when flipping through the photo album next year.

-My absolutely favorite moments during the holidays are watching the kids.
+My absolute favorite moments to capture during the holidays are watching the kids.
 I love how their eyes light up when they are tearing the wrapping paper off their toys.
 I love how excited they get when friends come over.
-Take a moment to get down to their level, zoom in close and capture those excited expressions.
+Take a moment to get down to their level, zoom in close, and capture those excited expressions.
 If you are having trouble capturing the moment, try shooting on burst mode for those active little ones.

 The Group Holiday Photo

 The most important thing to remember about the group shot is to have fun!